 Click here to see all our Oxford Maps

 Those so minded can deviate from the side of the Thames long enough to visit Medley Manor Fruit Farm, where you can pick your own fruit, buy fresh asparagus and many more things each in their season.
-To find this delectable spot either follow signs to The Perch and then head through the car park and take the lane to the left (South) or head down the track just north of the yacht club which gets you to the same lane.
+To find this delectable spot either follow signs to the Perch and then head through the car park and take the lane to the left (South) or head down the track just north of the sailing club which gets you to the same lane.
 Another detour from this part of Port Meadow is to Binsey Church.
 Again head west of the river towards Binsey village and this time take the lane north.
 Binsey Church is tucked away, small and sweet, with the original inspiration for The Treacle Well from Lewis Carroll's Alice in Wonderland in its churchyard.
 There are often very admirable pygmy goats next to the Church, which can be viewed over the churchyard wall.
-And finally, in late summer, anyone heading towards The Trout would be well advised to carry about their person a small vessel for collecting blackberries.
+And finally, in late summer, anyone heading towards the Trout would be well advised to carry about their person a small vessel for collecting blackberries.
 (A stomach does well if there is nothing else to hand.)
 The best berries are on the sunny side of the thickety hedges.
 Head through one of the small gaps in the brambles, and round the other side you can pick enough for many pies.

 There are a number of pleasant walks by the River Cherwell.
 'Addison's Walk' is accessible from Magdalen College; another pleasantly shaded walk joins the University Parks with Marston Road via the amusingly named Parson's Pleasure (formerly nude bathing for Oxford fellows), Mesopotamia and King's Mill Lane (see the right hand edge of our Summertown map).
 Those who choose to walk north from the Parks should cross Rainbow Bridge and follow the path (which can get a little bit muddy in places) on the east bank.
 Lady Margaret Hall and the Cherwell Boathouse pass on the opposite bank before a footbridge is reached which gives access to Wolfson College and thence to the city.
 Alternatively, you may continue to walk north for a further half-mile when you will reach the Marston Ferry Road Bridge and, just beyond, the Victoria (Vicky) Arms, which serves food as well as drink.

 If you are feeling more intrepid and want more than a quiet ramble with food at the end, then you can simply continue on all these routes.
 The Cherwell footpaths will convey you in an afternoon to Islip, with one small but nevertheless unpleasant interruption - the Northern Bypass.
-The Thames is friendlier, not least because The Thames Path is now a national trail.
+The Thames is friendlier, not least because the Thames Path is now a national trail.
 From Oxford you can head out towards Abingdon, past Sandford Lock, and south.
 Radley village can be reached this way, though it's a couple of miles from the river.
 And if you wish you can continue to London and the Thames estuary.
 The river and the railway keep company for a fairly long stretch, so when you're footsore, by Pangbourne or so, you can let the train take over.
 There are lots of campsites along the trail, including camping at many locks.
 These can be extremely pleasant, and quite possibly extremely busy in high season.
 At Easter it's quieter, but colder.
 A very good map of the trail is available at Blackwell's (Broad St), designed for walkers and boaters.
 It has the phone numbers of the lock keepers and much other useful trivia.

 The Thames Path continues in the other direction (broadly West) all the way to the river's source.
 If you wish to do it rapidly, carry little and stay at the various riverside inns.
 If carrying full kit, allow a good week for the 53.5 miles from central Oxford to the source at Thameshead.
 Most people seem to walk with the river flow.
 Between Lechlade and the sea there are boats, with narrowboats and cruisers sharing the non-tidal stretches.
 This also means locks, and they are a good source of fresh drinking water, as well as friendly lock-keepers, svelte dogs, amazing topiary and local knowledge.
 Between Lechlade and the source it is harder to replenish water supplies, and this should be taken into account.
 The Thames Path website suggests 14 days for the 184 miles source to sea, but that's strictly for the tough or masochistic.
 All in all if you're looking for a cheap, active and rewarding holiday The Thames Path is pretty good at most times of year.
 It's got good transport links at various points, so you can retrieve yourself, with Kemble station only a mile or so from the source.
 NB that at the times of year that are nicest for walking the source will be completely dry!
 The rest of the year beware of flooding, and due to the stiles not all the path is suitable for cycling.

 Do allow yourself enough time at Cricklade to recover - there are a series of flooded quarries making up the Cotswold Water Parks, around 180 lakes in all.
 Available wildlife includes many birds, dragonflies, and yacht clubs.
 And after all that walking you'll surely deserve a fine dinner.
-Most highly recommended is The Red Lion, whose combination of local foods (including Kelmscott pork from pigs you'll have walked past) and international beers make for an extremely good meal.
+Most highly recommended is the Red Lion, whose combination of local foods (including Kelmscott pork from pigs you'll have walked past) and international beers make for an extremely good meal.
 They also do b&b, and very fine bar food.